andygbannister/qurantools/readme.md

 ### How to deploy changes to the site

 Assuming you are using git, then deploying changes to the server is just a matter of using the standard `git pull` commands.
-If you want to add pull hooks that rerun `composer install` and `npm install`, then go ahead, but that is not part of this set-up.
+If you want to add pull hooks that rerun `composer install` (and `npm install` if working locally), then go ahead, but that is not part of this set-up.

 You will probably need to know the passphrase for the private/public key that links your login on your server with your (GitHub) repo for the following Git commands.